BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 #	Development Evaluations

 The questionnaire included in this section was used to evaluate different aspects of the reTHINK system and its development framework.
-The main goal with this questionnaire was to collect feedback in reTHINK Beta Tester Event organized on the 27th of May for a limited number of “friendly” developers.
+The main goal of this questionnaire was to collect feedback on the reTHINK Beta Tester Event, organized on May 27th for a limited number of outside developers.
 This questionnaire was divided into seven sections.
-One section for teams presentation and background, five sections where each corresponds to a challenge and then a last section for overall evaluation.
+One section for team caracterization and background, five sections corresponding to each of the challenges and a last section for overall evaluation.

-The collected feedback from this survey will be used to detect and improve all the weak parts of the framework, making the system more usable.
-It will also allow measuring the understanding of the most important concepts to improve the documentation and training material.
+The collected feedback from this survey will be used to identify and improve on the weaker parts of the framework, making the system more usable.
+It will also allow us to evaluate how well understood are the most important concepts, so that we may improve the documentation and training material.

-This event was a success, which allowed to collect a considerable number of answers.
+This event was a success, allowing us to collect nine different answers.
 The following preliminary conclusions are highlighted:

-  *	Participants found Hyperties are easily integrated in Apps.
+  *	Participants found Hyperties are easily integrated into Apps.
 However, more examples are required
   * All participants considered reTHINK easy to use
   * The reTHINK library logging is too verbose
-  * Documentation needs a huge improvement
+  * Documentation needs to be improvement
-  * All participants recognized that would use reTHINK framework again in future projects
+  * All participants expressed the intention to use the reTHINK framework again in future projects
-  * Would be great if reTHINK works in different browsers
+  * It would be great if reTHINK was supported in more browsers
-  * Authentication GUI needs improvements in terms of user interface
+  * The authentication GUI needs improvements in terms of user interface
   * The Hyperty toolkit was appreciated by participants
-  * Would be great if reTHINK had built-in integration with front-end frameworks and examples
+  * It would be great if reTHINK had built-in integration with front-end frameworks and examples

 # Survey - Teams presentation and background

-This section of the survey was used to collect information about all participants.
-Participants could run alone or in teams of two elements.
+This section of the survey was used to collect information about the participants.
+Participants could enter the competition alone or in teams of two elements.
 In total, this event had twelve participants divided into eight teams.
+Not all of them answered all the questions.

 1. How old are you?
   - 20-25 (8)
   - 25-30 (1)
-  - \>30 (1)
+  - \>70 (1)

 2. What is your genre?